braze-inc/braze-docs/_lang/fr/_user_guide/message_building_by_channel/email/amphtml.md

   "app_id": (required, string) see App Identifier above, "subject": (optional, string),
-  "from": (required, valid email address in the format "Display Name <email@address.com>"), "reply_to": (optional, valid email address in the format "email@address.com" - defaults to your app group's default reply to if not set), "plaintext_body": (optional, valid plaintext, defaults to autogenerating plaintext from "body" when this is not set), "amp_body": (optional, updates the text-amp-html MIME type) the email body in AMPHTML.
+  "from": (required, valid email address in the format "Display Name <email@address.com>"), "reply_to": (optional, valid email address in the format "email@address.com" - defaults to your workspace's default reply to if not set), "plaintext_body": (optional, valid plaintext, defaults to autogenerating plaintext from "body" when this is not set), "amp_body": (optional, updates the text-amp-html MIME type) the email body in AMPHTML.
 The MIME (Multipurpose Internet Mail Extensions) type to be referenced is "text/x-amp-html".
   "body": (required unless email_template_id is given, valid HTML),